ccoutant/dwarf-locations/005-locations-on-stack.md

 The composite location description operators, `DW_OP_piece` and `DW_OP_bit_piece`, are redefined to build up a composite location description, which is held in the top element of the stack.
+A new operator, `DW_OP_piece_end`, is defined for use when a composite location description is complete, and there is a need to continue the expression.

 The `DW_OP_call*` operators are now allowed to leave a location description on the stack.